lvitters/RAYARRAY/README.md

 ![RAYARRAY-3](./img/PCB.PNG)

-Nodes are 3D printed brackets that contain a custom PCB with a ESP-8266 microcontroller and a motor controller that carry either a rotatable mirror on a stepper motor or a laser diode.
+Nodes are 3D printed brackets that contain a custom PCB with a ESP-8266 microcontroller and a motor controller and carry either a rotatable mirror on a stepper motor or a laser diode.

 <br>